 We follow an outcome-focused approach to monitoring the Standards and take action where our Registered Firms fail to meet them.
 A powerful combination of market intelligence, industry experience and collaborative partnerships with trade bodies, regulators and other industry stakeholders allows us to meet five main objectives.

-- To achieve fair outcomes and greater consistency for customers;
+- To promote and deliver fair outcomes and greater consistency for personal and small business borrowers;

 View our latest annual report here.